What to expect during a large design project

 2. PROJECT MANAGEMENT

-I use a project management tool for my bigger projects, like website design and branding, because there are so many moving parts.
-Right now that tool for me is Trello; it’s FREE & easy to learn/use (though I also have an Asana account & am happy to use that if you’re more familiar with that platform).
+I use a project management tool for my projects, because there are so many moving parts.
+Right now that tool for me is ClickUp; it’s FREE & easy to learn/use.

-I realize it can be a big ask for my clients to learn something new just for this project, but it helps SO much to have all of the information in one organized place, accessible to both parties (& their teams if need be).
+I realize it can be a big ask for my clients to learn a new app just for this project, but it is imperative for both our sanities. 😂 It helps so much to have all of the information in one organized place, accessible to both parties (& their teams if need be), including the status of the each phase of the project, who is assigned what & when it’s due.

 No more fishing through our inboxes or text messages with fingers crossed, hoping that email or text is still there so you/I can remember what was said.